jpfulton/blog/content/blog/2023-07-20-azure-personal-network-vm-smbd/index.md

 }
 ```

-To propagate the change per output of earlier command.
+Propagate the change per output of earlier command.

 ```bash
 az provider register -n Microsoft.Compute
 ```

+#### Enable Encryption at Host for the Virtual Machine

+To enable encryption at host for the virtual machine, it must first
+be stopped.
+This can be accomplished either from the guest operating system
+with a `sudo shutdown` command or through the Azure portal.

 Stop the virtual machine.
-Then Disks > Additional Settings > Encryption at host: Yes, Save.
+Then, from the virtual machine resource in the portal,
+select **Disks** > **Additional Settings**.
+Enable the **Encryption at host** option
+and select **Save**.

 ![Configure Encryption at Host](./vm/azure-config-vm-enable-disk-encryption.png)

-Start the VM.
-Log in.
+Restart the virtual machine and log back in via `ssh`.

 ### Install Samba